gremlin/alfi-lambda/README.md

 ![Create Function 6](img/6.png)

+* Download the latest release jar of this project by clicking [here](https://github.com/gremlin/alfi-lambda/releases)

-* From the same "Function code" section, click the "Upload" button.
-Upload the latest release jar of this project by clicking [here](https://github.com/gremlin/alfi-lambda/releases).
+* From the "Function code" section, click the "Upload" button and upload the jar downloaded from the previous step.

 ![Create Function 8](img/8.png)